mksec/silex-base/README.md

 may be used as base classes for the applications to build, making them more simple, as common code doesn't need to be repeated.

+## Classes

+* `BaseApplication`

+  The `BaseApplication` class is a simple Silex Application with the Error- and ExceptionHandler registered.
+It may be used for simple applications without an UI (e.g. APIs).

 ## License